for Cold Climate Housing and much more

 I installed the Water Watch between the faucet and the hose and Peter went to work - wet it down, wash it and rinse it off.
 50 litres by hand -- only 25 litres with the pressure washer.
 We were both surprised.
 That thin powerful spray uses more power and less water to get the same job done -- half as much water!
 That doesn't even count the extra water you would waste if you just let the hose run on the ground, as we so often do.

-Keywords: Conservation, Power Tools, Cleaning, Ecology, Water, Environmental
+Keywords: Conservation, Power Tools, Cleaning, Water, Ecology, Environmental

 Article 1987